Prof Mohammed Fokhrul Islam

 (1939 - 1991)

-PFI Foundation was initially registered as Professor Fokhrul Islam Foundation as it was established in his memory after his untimely death in 1991.
+PFI Foundation was initially registered as Professor Fokhrul Islam Foundation as it was established in the memory of Prof Islam after his untimely death in 1991.
 The Foundation aimed to carry forward the social works of late Prof Islam and continue his ideals of educational development of the rural communities in Assam.
 Activities of the Foundation was later reorganized and its name was made more popular as PFI Foundation since 2006.

 Prof Md.
 Fokhrul Islam was a reputed teacher of Indian Economics and Planning at the Cachar College for more than two decades.
 Born in 1939, he was a student of Karimganj College, G C College and later studied at Gauhati University.
 He started his career as a humble teacher in Swarnalakhi High School, Narsighpur (Cachar) and later joined Silchar Govt.
 Boys HS School.
 He went on to pass MA in 1960 and joined Cachar College as a Lecturer in Economics under the legendary Principal Keshab Chakraborty.
 He went on with teaching Economics earning a huge following of ardent disciples for his down to earth style of teaching difficult economic theories in simple language.
 He took a sudden entry into politics in 1978 when he was elected to the Assam Legislative Assembly from Patherkandi Constituency as an independent candidate defeating a stalwart like Biswanath Upadhaya.
 He later became Parliamentary Secretary for Education in 1979 and ultimately became a Deputy Minister for Education.
 He has also served as the Chairman of the State Madrassa Education Board.
 He was also a member of the Gauhati University Executive council and the Court.